UCBoulder/tardigrade_hydra/README.rst

 4) Build various portions of the project

        Most of the project will re-build only as necessary after source updates.
-Some portions of the documentation require a ``make clean`` after documentation source file updates to force a re-build.
+Some portions of the documentation require a ``cmake --build . --target clean`` after documentation source file updates to force a re-build.

    .. code-block:: bash